guardian/discs-challenge-scala/README.md

 ## Usage

-This project comes set up for completing the challenge.
+This project comes set up for completing the challenge, including an example answer that you can try and improve on.

     $ sbt
     ...